hakendog/DenDen/docs/en/usage.md

 ## Add a sending device (computer)

-To send DenDen notifications from another computer, ask the AI assistant on a working computer to export encrypted settings, then move that package to the new computer.
-The setup assistant creates separate sender permission for the new computer instead of sharing the old computer's private files.
+To send DenDen notifications from another computer, ask the AI assistant on a working computer to export an unencrypted transfer package, then move it to the new computer through a user-controlled local medium.
+The package contains the shared least-privilege sender key, so the new computer does not need another Google sign-in.
+Possession grants full sender authority.

 Confirm that your phone receives a test notification from the new computer.
 See [Add or disable a computer](device-management.md#add-or-disable-a-computer) for the complete procedure.